zaguiini/react-native-pure-jwt/README.md

 - improve error handling

 ### iOS:
-- return timestamps in milliseconds instead of seconds
 - better building method (the one above certainly doesn't look good. sorry about that!)

 ## Troubleshooting